JaccoGritter/ToegangsTicket/README.md

 The layout is designed for a touch screen.
 The museum employee will work from left to right.
 - First choose an age category (other columns will be greyed out)
 - second choose the right price (invalid options will be grayed out)
 - third choose a number of tickets.
-I have a max of 5.
+I have a max of 5 (sketch has 10).

 The total price should be updated in the right column.